3 Silent Confidence Killers (and How to Fix Them)

 - Wearing clothes that make you feel good

-These actions send a message of self-worth to your brain.
+These actions send a powerful message of self-worth to your brain.
 And self-worth is the foundation of lasting confidence.

 Why Confidence Makes You More Attractive